No. 101 Squadron IAF: History

 101 Squadron was formed with the specific role of photo reconnaissance.
-Enjoying the place of pride in the Squadron crest is a trained hunting Falcon, the bird's keen eyesight, quick and sure kill ability symbolizes the role for which the Squadron was formed.
+Enjoying the place of pride in the Squadron crest is a trained hunting Falcon, the bird's keen eyesight, quick and sure kill ability symbolises the role for which the Squadron was formed.

-The squadron was resurrected with Dassault Rafale in June 2021 and was inducted into Hasimara, West Bengal on 28 July 2021.
+The squadron was reinstated with Dassault Rafale in June 2021 and was inducted into Hasimara, West Bengal on 28 July 2021.

 Present

-The squadron was resurrected in June 2021 with 5 Dassault Rafale in Ambala.
+The squadron was reinstated in June 2021 with 5 Dassault Rafale in Ambala.
 The squadron was commissioned in its designated base in Hasimara from 28 July 2021.